mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 ## Project Setup

+> 🔥 The post has been updated for Svelte 5.

 You're going to make a blazingly fast and extendable SvelteKit Markdown blog you can be proud of and deploy it to Vercel at no cost.

 {% embed src="https://stackblitz.com/github/joysofcode/sveltekit-markdown-blog?ctl=1&embed=1&file=src%2Froutes%2F%2Bpage.svelte&title=SvelteKit Markdown Blog" title="SvelteKit Markdown Blog" %}